Photo Credits: Julie Dreelin, Daniel Pullen [View ALL Photos]

 QUESTION 6: IF THE ADMINISTRATION IS REALLY ABOUT LIMITING “BIG GOVERNMENT,” THEN WHY WON’T THEY LISTEN TO COASTAL COMMUNITIES’ CONCERNS?

 For an administration that makes a big deal about fighting “federal overreach” — at least when it comes to the environment or education — they don’t seem to hear local communities when it comes to offshore energy.
-As of May 2017, a total of 32 North Carolina counties and municipalities had passed resolutions opposing offshore drilling, seismic testing or both.
+As of March 2019, the governors of every Atlantic state from New Hampshire to Florida had asked to be removed from the proposed lease sale — and at least 32 North Carolina counties and municipalities had passed resolutions opposing offshore drilling, seismic testing or both.
 (So have business-minded entities such as the Outer Banks Visitors’ Bureau and Outer Banks Chamber of Commerce.)
-Furthermore, the number opposed municipalities from New Jersey to Florida was 124.
+Furthermore, the number opposed municipalities from New Jersey to Florida was more than 140.
 Meanwhile, the Business Alliance for Protecting the Atlantic Coast (BAPAC) represents over 41,000 businesses and 500,200 commercial fishing families from Maine to Florida.
 All saying the same thing: Not here.
 Not now.
 Not ever.

 ANSWER: They don’t want to hear it.